DworkinLab/episodicSequenceData/Novalign_pipeline.md

 done
 ```

+### Merge the 2 ancestors

-__Need to merge the base generation additionaly (two sequence runs for ancestor need to merge: MGD0 and MGD)__
+Need to merge the base generation additionaly (two sequence runs for ancestor need to merge: MGD2 and MGD)

 ```
 #!/bin/bash